dieterich-lab/medex/README.md

 * The database is only updated if there is new data to import.

 ### Importing new data ###
-In order to add new data add a new `entities.csv` and `dataset.csv` to the `./import` folder
+In order to add new data add a new `header.csv`,`entities.csv` and `dataset.csv` to the `./import` folder

 To work the files should have the same format as the current example files that are already in that directory.

+The file `header.csv` is used to create a table for data from the file` dataset.csv`, so it should contain the name of the column and type:

+`"ID" numeric PRIMARY KEY,"Patient_ID" text,"Billing_ID" text, "Date" timestamp,"Time" text,"Key" text,"Value" text`

+`header.csv` can also looks like this:

+`"ID" numeric PRIMARY KEY,"Patient_ID" text,"Key" text,"Value" text`

+Important at this moment is that we always need column with name "ID","Patient_ID","Key" and "Value" columns,"Billing_ID","Date" and "Time"  are not necessary.
+Name of column in file `header.csv` have to be in quotation marks.

-The currently used format of the dataset.csv file comes from the research warehouse export format of the data we are analysing with this tool:
+The currently used format of the `dataset.csv` file comes from the research warehouse export format(with added ID to create Primary Key in database) of the data we are analysing with this tool :

 `Patient_ID,Billing_ID,Date,Time,Key,Value`